mousepawmedia/devdocs/network/source/network/harbormaster_jenkins.rst

 When a revision is made to a particular Package, through either a new Revision or Commit, the related build will be triggered (if applicable).

-..
-NOTE:: A particular file may belong to more than one Package, and thus may trigger
+..  note:: A particular file may belong to more than one Package, and thus may trigger
     more than one build.

 .. _harbormasterjenkins_phab_control: